sbrajesh/buddypress-mute/readme.txt

 = How can I mute a person? =

 Go to the profile page of the person you wish to mute and look for the Mute button.
+A mute button is also displayed beside each member in the loop.

 = How can I unmute a person? =

 Go to the profile page of the person you wish to unmute and look for the Unmute button.
+An unmute button is also displayed beside each member in the loop.

 = How do I know if I've been muted? =